bran-deb/validate-forms-jt/README.md

 # Form validation
-> this is a project of the modern JavaScript course by Juan P. De la torre
+> this is a small project of the modern JavaScript course by Juan P. De la torre

 ## 💻 Built with
 > - CSS